Don’t Romanticize Science Fiction: An Interview with Samuel Delany

 AF: Was it traumatic, having to go to therapy, having your writing be seized by your mother, having it published by your therapist?

-SD: I did not like my first therapist at all.
-He was not a good therapist for me.
-I liked the first therapist I’d had, a woman named Dr. Greene, but she was a diagnostic therapist.
+SD: I liked the first therapist I’d had, a woman named Dr. Greene, but she was a diagnostic therapist.
 Again, this is the way I think today—anybody who got the kind of student that I was would have immediately said, “Well, this kid probably needs a woman therapist.”
 I loved Dr. Greene, I thought she was great, but she was only diagnostic.
 She put me with this guy, Dr. Zeer.
 He smoked cigars.
 I loathe cigars.
 I never found them at all attractive.
 I had an uncle who smoked cigars and they practically turned my stomach, which probably means there was some erotic component to them, as there are for many guys, but be that as it may, I wasn’t responding to it.
 He was Cuban and he just had the wrong approach to everything.
 One of the reasons I had been put with him was that he was particularly masculine, and he was.
-I was supposed to identify with this, and it was supposed to be a model for me, and all it did was turn my stomach.
+I was supposed to identify with this; and it was supposed to be a model for me, and all it did was turn my stomach.
 I would lie to him about everything.
 I would tell him I had girlfriends, but I didn’t, and that’s the 50s in a nutshell.
 And he never challenged me on any of this.
 I never talked about my conception of the sex I was having with a whole slew of boys after swimming in the shower rooms at the Dalton School, which included some very interesting young men.

 AF: People often assume that gay identity is stable, ahistorical; that somehow, we can reach into certain authors’ lives and go back in time.
 Was gay identity even able to be consciously or subconsciously operative for you then?